plgingembre/docker-cheat-sheet/README.md

 ## Deploy Kubernetes

 There are many options to deploy k8s:
+- Learning environment:
   - Minikube ==> perfect for a developer who wants to test code on his/her local machine
   - Vagrant VM
 - Kubespray ==> Production ready deployment using Ansible for automated deployment
 - Cloud implementations